learn-co-curriculum/dsc-introduction-to-sampling/README.md

     0.06419162827951391

 As it stands, our estimate is close but about 6% off of the actual figure.
-We might to start to wonder whether this is a *normal* or expectable error for our sample to be off.
+We might start to wonder whether this is a *normal* or expected error for our sample to be off.
 Can we say that a sample of 50 from a population of roughly 900 will always produce a point estimate this accurate?
 To simulate this, let's repeat this process of taking a sample (let's stick with 50 people for now) and save all of these sample means and see what happens.

 ```python